 There are many types of outpatient treatment, including partial hospitalization, intensive outpatient, therapy and counseling, and twelve-step meetings.

-The length of treatment and what kind of outpatient that is needed depends on the severity of the addiction.
+The length and type of treatment needed depends on the severity of the addiction.
 Those with severe addictions may begin treatment in a residential facility and then be referred to outpatient as a relapse prevention therapy.
-For those individuals that do not need detox, outpatient may be good alternative to leaving their home and job for thirty to sixty days to enter a residential treatment plan.
+For those who do not need detox, outpatient may be good alternative to leaving their home and job for thirty to sixty days to enter a residential treatment plan.

-The American Society of Addiction Medicine states that Intensive Outpatient Treatment (IOP) should be a minimum of nine hours per week.
+The American Society of Addiction Medicine states that intensive outpatient treatment (IOP) should be a minimum of nine hours per week.
 The recommended minimum length of time for IOP is ninety days.
-Intensive Outpatient Therapy is often broken up into different focus sessions.
+IOP therapy is often broken up into different focus sessions.
 Time may be spent in family therapy, lecture sessions, skills training, and individual counseling.

-Outpatient care is flexible, having day sessions or evening session available, which works well with an individual’s personal life.
+Outpatient care is flexible, having day sessions or evening sessions available.

 Some programs hold IOP sessions three days per week for two to four hours a day.
 Other IOP programs may only be sixty to ninety minutes per session.
 There are also treatment plans that require meeting five times per week.
 Although most treatment plans for IOP are for a length of ninety days, some can last longer depending upon individual needs.